Unidata/tds/docs/src/public/userguide/pages/thredds/DatasetScanRef.md

 (The capturing groups are numbered according to the order in which they appear in the match string.)

 For example, the regular expression `Hi (.), how are (.)?` when applied to the string `Hi Fred, how are you?` would capture the strings `Fred` and `you`.
-Following that with a capturing group replacement in the string `$2 are $1` would result in the string "you are Fred."
+Following with a capturing group replacement in the string `$2 are $1` would result in the string "you are Fred."

 Here's an example `namer`: